JustinKasteleijn/Tenma-Power-Supply-API/Tenma PowerSupply API/docs/readme.md

 ## Introduction

-Welcome to the Tenma Power Supply API, a library for interacting with Tenma power supplies using a functional approach.
+Welcome to the Tenma Power Supply API, a library for interacting with Tenma power supplies using a functional rust alike approach.
 This library is built using Visual Basic and Functional Extensions.
+It utilizes the serial port to communicate with the power supply.

 ## Features